akthersr/World_Weather_Analysis/README.md

 ### Vacation Search

-The figure below shows the locations of all the places in the database that have an daily maximum temperature between 75 and 90 degrees farinheit.
+The figure below shows the locations of all the places in the database that have a daily maximum temperature between 75 and 90 degrees farinheit.

 ![](https://github.com/akthersr/World_Weather_Analysis/blob/main/Vacation_Search/WeatherPy_vacation_map.png)